 A spacious first floor sitting room at this North Wales cottage overlooks the Llangollen steam railway line and river, plus there is also a grand dining room, a well-appointed, fully-fitted kitchen with breakfast table and three bathrooms, one of which has a roll-top bath and a spa-jet shower.

-Walkers will be spoilt for choice, with numerous doorstep walks and the Llangollen canal running behind the cottage, whilst music lovers will find themselves just a short walk from the venue for the annual International Musical Eisteddfod.
+Walkers will be spoilt for choice, with numerous doorstep walks and the Llangollen canal with horse drawn boats running behind the cottage, whilst music lovers will find themselves just a short walk from the venue for the annual International Musical Eisteddfod.

 With its excellent position, stylish furnishing, original features and impressive high ceilings, this is a gorgeous cottage for a family or group of friends to enjoy at any time of the year.